Protect your business with cyber cover designed for a fast-changing digital world.

 Cyber insurance covers your business's liability for a data breach involving sensitive customer information, such as credit card numbers, passwords and personally identifiable information (PII).

-Cyber insurance from Superscript starts at £10.79 per month (that works out at less than £130 per year) - but this will vary according to the cover your business needs.
+Cyber insurance from Superscript starts at £4.67 per month, but this will vary according to the cover your business needs.

 The limit you select should take into consideration your turnover.
 Having said that, one of the great things about our cover is that it pays for breach response services based on the number of people affected, rather than a set monetary amount - and these costs will be covered in addition to the limit you select.